How To Set Up Donations on Twitch

 Sadly, there can be.
 While rare, there have been instances where users have donated with the intention of canceling the transaction at a later date.
 This can be problematic if the streamer has already begun to spend their earnings.
 If you have your donations set up through PayPal, try not to touch your tips for at least a couple of months to avoid chargeback issues.

 Alternately, you can focus on ways to earn on Twitch through platform-based incentives such as subscriptions or Bits or set up cryptocurrency donations.
 Crypto tips can’t be canceled after they have been sent, so once you receive the payment, you’re good to go.

 Put /me on your blocked terms list to prevent trolls from pretending to donate by changing the color of the chat text.
-Blocking the command altogether will illiminate the problem.
+Blocking the command altogether will eliminate the problem.

 Third-Party Platforms that Process Tips and Post Alerts

 One easy incentive you can give your viewers to donate is through stream alerts.
 These alerts pop up on your screen anytime someone donates.
 They are customizable to your brand and when one person gifts you money, others may follow suit.

 Many of these same sites that offer the alerts also allow you to collect payments through their services without charging a fee.
-These are our top three picks.
+These are our top four picks.